 Finally, hard money loans are specifically designed for real estate investors who plan to buy and sell properties for profit.
 They are typically used for short-term investments and have higher interest rates and fees than traditional bank loans.

 ”90% of all millionaires become so through owning real estate”

-Recently, we had an exciting opportunity to interview two professionals with significant experience in this field.
+We had an exciting opportunity to interview two professionals with significant experience in this field.
 Their expertise and know-how gave us an in-depth insight into the world of conveyancing and financing big real estate deals.
 Philip Kay, a Senior Asset Finance Advisor representing specialist debt advisory firm Arc & Co., and Matthew Stayt, a Real Estate Partner of the law firm Fletcher Day, have taken their time to answer a few of our questions.

-Briefly, tell us about your background and experience.
+Briefly tell us about your background and experience.

 Before beginning work as a property finance broker, I worked at a commercial bank in the City of London for 8 years where I was involved in building up a real estate lending business across the UK.
 Prior to this, I worked in Wealth Management, predominantly at UBS in London.

 Can you share insights from your previous experiences in financing big deals in London?